forestgiant/dmgutil/README.md

 ## Methods

-#### CopyFile
-Copies the file at the source path to the provided destination.

-#### CopyDirectory
-Copies the directory at the source path to the provided destination, with the option of recursively copying subdirectories.

 #### Mount
 Uses the `os/exec` package to issue an `hdiutil attach -nobrowse` command for the given OSX disk image (.dmg).